What is an LGL Merge Field and how it is used?

 All LGL Merge Fields are listed in a PDF that you can open from your Mailings > Templates page:

 The Merge Field Reference contains all available LGL Merge Fields.
-No matter which merge field you use, you need to make sure that it matches that in the Merge Field Reference character for character.
-If it doesn’t match, the data will not be brought into your letter because LGL will not recognize the field name.
+No matter which merge field you use, you need to make sure that it matches what is shown in the Merge Field Reference character for character.
+If it doesn’t match, the data will not be pulled into your letter because LGL will not recognize the field name.

 1) Make sure you are using square brackets, not angled ones: